 Depending on the complexity of your personal injury case and your state’s statute of limitations, among other factors, it could take from a few weeks or months to several years to settle your claim or achieve a verdict through a lawsuit.

-It’s essential to discuss your particular case with a skilled personal injury lawyer to determine how long it will take to settle your claim.
+It’s essential to discuss your case with a lawyer to determine how long it will take to settle your claim.
 Contact our personal injury attorneys at Howe.Law with offices in Georgia, Tennessee, and Mississippi to help you speed up your case.